dokatanuki/dotfiles/README.md

 $ sudo apt update
 $ sudo apt install vim
 ```
-Vim8 might raise error even if :echo has("python3") is 1.
+Vim8 might raise error even if :echo has("python3") is True.
-You should check python3 path run in Vim8.
+Maybe your vim refers system python.
+(If you use pyenv or something like that, this problem might occur.)
 ```
 :python3 print(sys.path)
 ```
-Install neovim module to python3 printed.
+You should add python3 path manually to ".vim/ftplugin/python.vim".

 ### Install latexmk
 ### `MacOS`